Squareknot/marionette.state/README.md

 ### Class Properties

-##### `modelClass`

-Optional Backbone.Model class to instantiate, otherwise a pure Backbone.Model will be used.

 ##### `defaultState`

 Optional default state attributes hash.
 These will be applied to the underlying model when it is initialized.

 ##### `componentEvents`

 Optional hash of component event bindings.
-Enabled by passing `{ component: <Marionette object> }` as an option or by using a StateBehavior, in which case `component` is the view.
+Enabled by passing `{component: <Evented object>}` as an initialization option.

+##### `modelClass`

+Optional Backbone.Model class to instantiate, otherwise a pure Backbone.Model will be used.

 ### Initialization Options